luna404/herams-i18n/docs/index.rst

    :height: 200px
    :align: center

-3. Enter your email address in the designated field and click the |submit-en| button.
+3. Enter your email address in the designated field and click the |request-password-reset| button.
 4. You will receive an email with a password reset link.
 Click the link in the email to open the password reset page.

 .. note:: If you did not receive this email within a few minutes, check your spam folder.